solarpx/ethers-abirpc/README.md

 ## Provider management

-The crate also includes a wrapper for initialization of supported providers.
+The crate also includes a wrapper for direct initialization of supported `ethers-rs` provider types.
 This is helpful for interactions not requiring an ABI.

 ```rust
 let provider: Provider<Ws> = AbiProvider::new(